What do we mean by human rights?

 The Czech Republic has not been one of the countries where mass violations of human rights have occurred for several decades.
 However, this does not mean that something does not happen in individual cases that constitutes an interference with these rights.
 It can happen through the actions of an individual, a company, or even through maladministration.
 In such a case, our legal system offers various defences.

 There can indeed be many ways in which a fundamental right can be violated.
-For example, your employer may discriminate against you at work because of your skin colour, an administrative authority may unreasonably deny you the right to assemble, or an ordinance may have been passed in your municipality that prevents a group of people from exercising their rights.
+For example, your employer discriminates against you at work because of your skin colour, the administrative authority denies you the right to assemble without justification, or an ordinance has been passed in your municipality that prevents a group of people from exercising their rights.
 All of these situations could be human rights violations, but the remedy would be very different each time.
 It is therefore appropriate to consult the right solution.

 Are you solving a similar problem?